-Spartan Upcycle is a program of the Michigan State University Surplus Store & Recycling Center (SSRC).
+Spartan Upcycle is the creative reuse branch of the Michigan State University Surplus Store & Recycling Center (SSRC).
 Through Spartan Upcycle, we seek to reduce waste by inspiring and promoting creativity, resource conservation and community engagement through art, education and imagination.

 Spartan Upcycle offers educational workshops, hosts events, and sells materials, supplies and upcycled or reclaimed products through the MSU Surplus Store.
 Materials and items used in workshops and for sale are collected through SSRC’s campus recycling and Surplus operations, department partnerships, the public Recycling Drop-Off Center, and the MSU Community Reuse program.